openstack-infra/zuul/doc/source/zuul.rst

      :type change: zuul.model.Change
      :param parameters: parameters to be passed to the job
      :type parameters: dict

+  If the parameter **ZUUL_NODE** is set by this function, then it will be used to specify on what node (or class of node) the job should be run.

 Here is an example of setting the failure message for jobs that check whether a change merges cleanly::